eric138/frosty-new-prototype/README.md

-# Frosty New Prototype
+# Frosty New Prototype - Dodge the creeps!

 ## Description

-This is a sample project description.
+This game was created by following the Godot official docs 2d tutorial.